stoermelder/vcvrack-packone/docs/siren/Siren.md

 **Crossfade duration** — the slider below **Generate crossfade loop** in the context menu sets the blend length in seconds (default 6s, range 0.01–60s).
 Longer crossfades produce a smoother join at the cost of shortening the output slightly.

 **Dragging from loop preview mode** drops the loop-processed file.
 SIREN writes a new WAV alongside the source (or in the custom output folder, if set) and hands that file to the receiving module — the same crossfade that you heard during preview is baked in.

+### Repitch

+SIREN can shift the pitch of the current sample or trim region without changing its duration, and let you audition the result before committing.
+Right-click the preview pane and select **Generate repitch preview**.

+**Repitch** / **Repitch fine** — the sliders below **Generate repitch preview** in the context menu set the pitch shift: **Repitch** in semitones (range -24 to +24, default 0) and **Repitch fine** in cents (range -100 to +100, default 0).
+The two combine into a single pitch shift.
+Positive values raise the pitch, negative values lower it.

+**Dragging from repitch preview mode** drops the repitched file.
+SIREN writes a new WAV alongside the source (or in the custom output folder, if set) and hands that file to the receiving module — the same pitch shift that you heard during preview is baked in.

 ## Organizing Files